NaluKit/nalu-examples/NaluDominoLoginPluginNoHashApplication/README.md

-# Example demontrating the plugin feature
+# Example demontrating the plugin feature and using a non hash url
 This example demonstrates the use of plugins in Nalu.
 It is a multi module project.
+Also, the url is condfigurated to not use a hash ionside the url.

 ## Using
 To run the examples:

 * clone the repository

-* run ```mvn clean``` & ```mvn gwt:devmode```

-* copy the link and paste the link into the browser url
+* open the `readme.txt`and follow the instructions

 ## Note
 This example does not have a server implementation.
 It uses a mock server on the client side.
+Only to support non hash urls thee is implemented a filter.

-## NaluDominoLoginPluginApplication
+## NaluDominoLoginPluginNoHashApplication
 Login example providing three shells:

 1. application shell: